Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

 A Unix Makefile is provided,:autocreate cpy-file:Doc/Makefile,
+along with
+rum:autocreate
-along with a:cpy-file:Doc/make.bat batch file for Windows that attempts to emulate it as closely as practical.
+cpy-file:Doc/make.bat batch file for Windows that attempts to emulate it as closely as practical.

 .. important:autocreate